FunnyName00/Task_Tracker/README.md

 - add [task] : add a task to the list
 - update [index] [new task name]: update the task at index [index] to [new task name]
 - delete [index] : delete task at index [index]
-- list : list all available tasks \n" +
+- list : list all available tasks
 - mark-in-progress [index] : mark task at [index] as 'in progress'
 - mark-done [index] : mark task at [index] as 'done'
 - help : print all available commands